cloudposse/atmos/website/docs/integrations/atlantis.md

 preferences for generating the Terraform `.tfvars` files and backends.

-You can use pre-commit hooks and/or GitHub Actions (or similar) to generate the `.tfvars` files and state backend configurations, which are derived from the Atmos stack configuration.
+You can use pre-commit hooks and/or GitHub Actions (or similar) to generate the `.tfvars` files and state backend configurations, which are derived from the Atmos stack configurations.

 The following commands will generate those files.